Campaign

 Test tracking after integration

-Check after installation:
+Verify after installation:

 • whether the pixel is loaded correctly

-• whether the parameters are transferred correctly
+• whether parameters are passed correctly

 • whether events are triggered only once